Points, Badges, and Leaderboards – Do they really work?

 In my study of various types of Rewards, there are 6 main types of rewards, including Fixed-Action Rewards (Earned Lunch), and Random Rewards (Drops) (Game Technique #72), and Sudden Rewards (Easter Eggs) (Game Technique #30).
 Like I said, I don’t want the badges to be the big carrot as a “fixed-action reward,” but I very much prefer the Sudden Easter Egg Rewards, and sometimes even Random Drops.

 Even though most of the points are awarded when you unlock badges, there’s not full transparency on how to earn them (a nice guessing game in itself), but there are certainly hints and clues throughout.
-Many of the clues lie in the actual description of the widget, as well as a progress bar that shows how close you are towards the goal, and you can correlate that to certain activities.
+Many of the clues lie in the actual description of the badge, as well as a progress bar that shows how close you are towards the goal, and you can correlate that to certain activities.

 Why so Serious?
 Context and Playfulness